-- 4. Parking or storage of recreational vehicles is permitted between April 1st and October 31st of each calendar year in any yard, provided that the vehicle is not closer than five (5) feet to any lot line. - 5.
-Storage of recreational vehicles is not permitted between November 1st and March 31st of each calendar year, except in a rear or side yard and then only if the vehicle is not closer than five (5) feet to any lot line.
+- 4. Storage of recreational vehicles is not permitted between November 1st and March 31st of each calendar year, except in a rear or side yard and then only if the vehicle is not closer than five (5) feet to any lot line. - 5.
+Recreational vehicles shall not be used or occupied as a dwelling.